cobanov/team-cobanov/Readme.md

 ﻿# Cobanov-Team Contributions
- ## Arkadaşlar daha fazla pr kabul edemiyorum çok arttı, haliyle öncekilerle conflict oluyor, otomatize etmeyi bilen birisi varsa benimle iletişime geçsin 😅
+ ## Arkadaşlar daha fazla pr kabul edemiyorum çok arttı, haliyle öncekilerle conflict oluyor, otomatize etmek isteyen biri varsa benimle iletişime gecebilir 😅

 Participants learn how to do pull requests in this repo and do their first PR :)